Evil Queen: Story

-The Evil Queen is described as a "proud and arrogant" woman of exceptional beauty who marries the King following the death of his first wife, Snow White's mother.
-Obsessed with her own beauty, the Queen stands before a magic mirror every morning to confirm that she is the most beautiful, thus validating her vanity.
-One morning, the mirror informs her that her stepdaughter, the seven-year-old Princess Snow White, has surpassed her in beauty "a thousand times".
+In the original tale from 1812, the Evil Queen wishes to have a beautiful child, and Snow White is born.
+In the later 1819 edition, she marries the King following the death of his first wife, Snow White's mother.
+In all versions, she is obsessed with her own beauty, and the Queen stands before a magic mirror every morning to confirm that she is the most beautiful, thus validating her vanity.
+One morning, the mirror informs her that the seven-year-old Princess Snow White, has surpassed her in beauty "a thousand times".
 Furious, the Queen formulates a plan to kill Snow White.
 The Queen orders her Huntsman to lure Snow White into the forest to murder her.
 The Queen tells him to bring back the child's lungs and liver as proof that the princess is dead.
 However, the Huntsman takes pity on Snow White and instead, he brings the Queen the lungs and liver of a wild boar.
 The Queen or (in some retellings) a cook prepares the lungs and liver, believing them to be Snow White's organs, and the Queen eats them.